-After many years of playing with words I have decided it’s time to look to a future as a full time writer.
+After many years of playing with words, I have decided it’s time to look to a future as a full-time writer.

 So here I am.
 In addition to doing a lot more writing I have decided to embrace the world of technology, leap into the arms of the global world and connect with people I may never actually have a coffee with and start a blog.

 After I completed the Queensland Writer’s Centre Year of the Novel with a fresh, crisp new first draft, I was excited and energised about a future as a novelist.
-Instead I now have a second draft buried in a cardboard box while I comb through a massive tangle that will eventually become the third draft.
+Instead, I now have a second draft buried in a cardboard box while I comb through a massive tangle that will eventually become the third draft.

-While that sits quietly in a corner I’m trying to unravel another birds nest of chaos that I started as great idea seven years ago.
+While that sits quietly in a corner I’m trying to unravel another birds nest of chaos that I started as a great idea seven years ago.
 It’s proving an interesting exercise that I’m only half way through.